-Туре Name of Company, etc., or personal name Location Capital Stock or Money Invested (Millions of yen) Business Content or Occupation Percentage of voting right, etc. held (being held) Relation with Associated Party Transaction Details Transaction Amount (Millions of yen) Item Term-end Balance (Millions of yen) Company in which officers and close relatives hold a majority of voting rights TTY Management B.V.
-Amsterdam, Netherlands 71,826 Assets holdings, managing, etc. 5.2% are directly held Rent of store properties by our subsidiary Serves concurrently as an officer Store renting 746 Lease liabilities 6,349 Company in which officers and close relatives hold a majority of voting rights 546 Broadway, LLC New York Assets holdings, managing, etc. Rent of store properties by our subsidiary Serves concurrently as an officer Store renting 482 Lease liabilities 4,644
+Туре Name of Company, etc., or personal name Location Capital Stock or Money Invested (Millions of yen) Business Content or Occupation Percentage of voting right, etc. held (being held) Relation with Associated Party Transaction Details Transaction Amount (Millions of yen) Item Term-end Balance (Millions of yen) Company in which officers and close relatives hold a majority of TTY Management B.V.
+Amsterdam, Netherlands 71,826 Assets holdings, managing, 5.2% are directly held Rent of store properties by our subsidiary Serves Store renting 874 Lease liabilities 6,433 voting rights etc. concurrently as an officer Company in which officers and close 546 New York Assets holdings, Rent of store properties by our subsidiary Store 554 Lease 4,359 relatives hold a majority of voting rights Broadway, New You New TOTK managing, etc. Serves concurrently as an officer renting 334 liabilities 4,009